a2stuff/a2d/res/notes/testplan.md

 * Browse to a directory with more than 8 files, with at least 1 directory.
 Note the first directory name.
 Scroll down so that the first file in the list is not seen.
 Pick a file and click OK.
 Verify that the first directory is visible in the list.

 * Browse to a directory with files.
 Select a file.
 Click in the middle of the pathname.
 Click Change Drive.
 Verify that the entire path is replaced with the new volume name.
+(This does not apply to the second field in DeskTop: File > Copy a File...)

 Repeat for each file picker:
 * In each pathname field, type in an invalid path name.
 Click OK (multiple times if needed to commit the dialog).
 Verify that an alert is shown.